-There is a lot you can do to contribute to a soft and flexible scar tissue.
-Below you find a series of rutines that may help you on your way.
+There is a lot you can do to contribute to soft and flexible scar tissue.
+Below you find a series of routines that may help you on your way.

-Your scar should be completely healed without infection before you start working on it.
+Your scar should be healed entirely without infection before you start working on it.
 Ask your doctor if you are ready for manipulation.

 We recommend that you nurture your outer scar tissue.
 It may be done by using oil, cream or other.
-We have good experience with our own, organic vulva lipbalm with shea butter and hemp oil.
+We have good experience with the organic vulva lipbalm with shea butter and cannabis oil.
 It is almost like a wax protecting the skin.
 To nurture your inner scar tissue, add a moisturizer like Replens if you feel vaginally dry.
 Applying lubricant minimizes friction.
 Read Poor Lubrication

 WORKING ON YOUR SCAR TISSUE

-Remember it is always important that you feel what suits you and your body.
+Remember it is always essential that you consider, what suits you and your body.
 Some women have scars that are tight diagonally; others have a tightness in the depth of the scar.

 EXTERNAL SCAR TISSUE

 Larger scars typically occur after cesarean section or other operation above the pubic bone.